siikum/RAG-DOC-CHAT/README.md

 # RAG-DocsChatBot
 A chatbot built using **LangChain** and **Gemini** that answers user queries from PDFs.
 This implementation focuses on document-based question answering and can respond to queries about text and tables in a PDF.
+You can find the documentation [here](docs/RAG-DOC-CHAT-Documentation-SikumHangmaMadi.pdf).

 ## Functionalities